Male chest surgery

 Side effects, risks and complications

-All male chest removal surgery is performed by our experienced surgeons and under anaesthetic.
+All male chest reduction surgery is performed by our experienced surgeons and under anaesthetic.
 However, as with any surgical procedure there is a rare risk of complications.
 We’ll explain these clearly before you book your male chest reduction surgery, and you’ll find full details in our gynaecomastia surgery patient guide which your patient care co-ordinator will give you at your first appointment.

 You’ll feel sore or uncomfortable for several days after male chest reduction surgery.
 Don’t worry though as we will prescribe you some pain killers.
 In some cases, pain may persist for some weeks after surgery.
 It’s extremely rare though for patients to experience extreme pain.
 There will also be noticeable swelling and bruising for a number of weeks.
 You might wish to take a few days off work in the early stages of healing.

-We’ll give you clear, practical instructions on how to look after your chest area and a 24/7 patient helpline number to call if you’ve any worries.
+We’ll give you clear, practical instructions on how to look after your chest area and a 24/7 patient helpline number to call if you have any worries.
 We’ll also ask you to make one or more follow-up appointments to monitor the progress of your recovery.
 This is just part of our 3-year full aftercare programme.

 How much does it cost?

-If you’ve already had a made an appointment with one of our patient care co-ordinators but want more information, we can help.
+If you’ve already made an appointment with one of our patient care co-ordinators but want more information, we can help.
 Click here for advice on how to get the most out of your appointment and your free consultation with a surgeon.